MaxBasev/bare-minimum-hero/README.md

 - Daily reminder (which you can ignore)
 - No intrusive gamification or guilt

+## 📁 Folder of Feelings — Code Breakdown

+We like clean code.
+Even when everything else is on fire.
+Here's where the emotional brain of **Bare Minimum Hero** lives:

+---

+#### `quotes.js`
+🧠 **Core Quotes for Daily Validation**
+The heart of the app.
+This is where your daily "well-done-for-existing" moment gets randomly summoned.

+> Example:
+> "Bare minimum?
+Bare legend."
+> "You're not failing — you're surviving with flair."

+---

+#### `tips.js`
+💡 **Barely Useful Tips**
+Things your therapist wouldn't say, but probably should.
+Perfectly unhelpful.
+Accidentally brilliant.

+> Example:
+> "Deleting a file = emotional release."
+> "Lying horizontally still counts as existing."

+---

+#### `streak-quotes.js`
+🔥 **Streak Mode Announcements**
+These quotes kick in when you dare to do the bare minimum **multiple days in a row**.
+Yes, it's streak-based self-esteem.
+No, we're not sorry.

+> Example:
+> "🥈 Resilient Waffle unlocked."
+> "🏆 Burnout?
+Never Heard Of Her."

+---

+#### `emergency-quotes.js`
+🚨 **Emergency Validation Monologues**
+Long, dramatic, over-the-top praise for when you absolutely need to feel like a legend
+(because you drank water *and* opened your laptop today).

+> Example:
+> "You didn't break today.
+That makes you legendary."
+> "The system was not designed for you to thrive.
+Yet — you clicked.
+Heroic."

+---

+This app doesn't just store strings.
+It stores **hope, sarcasm, and deeply personal coping mechanisms.**
+**Use with caution.
+Or not.
+You do you.**

 ## 🔥 Streak Mode

 Every time you show up and click, we remember.
 Not in a creepy way — in a "we love patterns" way.

-- 🧠 3-Day Streak: “Consistently Mediocre”
+- 🧠 3-Day Streak: "Consistently Mediocre"
-- 💪 7-Day Streak: “Resilient Waffle”
+- 💪 7-Day Streak: "Resilient Waffle"
-- 🧃 14-Day Streak: “Certified Non-Quitter”
+- 🧃 14-Day Streak: "Certified Non-Quitter"
-- ☕️ 30-Day Streak: “Burnout?
-Never Heard Of Her”
+- ☕️ 30-Day Streak: "Burnout?
+Never Heard Of Her"
-- 😎 69 Days: “Nice.
-That’s Commitment.”
+- 😎 69 Days: "Nice.
+That's Commitment."

 Streak Mode exists to make you care just enough not to skip tomorrow.